About this series of articles

 We believe that every adult should have a last will and testament.
 As such, we provide some of our more straightforward wills absolutely free with no catches or conditions.

-Visit our library and choose the most suitable from the list.
-We offer nine templates in total that together cover thousands of possible variations of wishes.
+Visit our library and choose the most suitable last will and testament template.
+We offer nine in total that together cover thousands of possible variations of wishes.
 There will be one to suit your situation.
-If you are in doubt as to which to choose then you can read this article, which explains the differences between them.
+If you are in doubt as to which to choose then you can read about which will to choose.